openreferral/specification/docs/hsds/profiles.md

 A Profile MAY:

 * Add new optional or required properties to its specification.
+These SHOULD NOT overlap with terms already defined in HSDS.
 * Add new validation rules to its specification, including making existing HSDS properties 'required' and stipulating patterns or formats for conformance on existing HSDS properties.
 * Add new objects to its specification.
+These SHOULD NOT overlap with the semantics of objects already defined in HSDS.
 * Add new API endpoints to its API specification.
+These SHOULD NOT overlap with the intended use of API Endpoints defined in the HSDS API specification.
 * Recommend or require the use of particular value sets such as taxonomies or enumerations.

 #### Overriding the HSDS Specification

 A Profile MAY:

 * remove properties and their validation rules from the HSDS specifications by overriding their definitions with `null`.
+These MUST NOT then be replaced by alternative properties which have the same semantics as the removed properties.
 * remove entire objects from the HSDS Specification by overriding its object schema with `null`.
+These MUST NOT then be replaced by alternative objects which have the same semantics as the removed object.
 * remove API endpoints from the API specification by overriding their definitions with `null`.
+These MUST NOT bee replaced by alternative API endpoints which return the same values and take the same parameters as the removed endpoints.
 * override constraints on HSDS properties (e.g. string format requirements) by defining new constraints which will replace those defined in the HSDS Specification.

 ### Serializing to Tabular Data Packages